 Ensuring Patient and Staff Safety

 At Gateway Foundation, patient and staff health is our number one priority.
 We follow strict CDC guidelines to ensure everyone’s safety and minimize the potential spread of the COVID-19 virus.
-We have been implementing the latest medical knowledge to prevent infection at all of our facilities.
+We have been implementing the latest medical and testing knowledge to prevent infection at all of our facilities.
 We mandate that all of our staff use PPE and that all patients use masks and adhere to social distancing guidelines.
 We monitor our staff rigorously according to CDC protocols.
-All patients are tested upon admission.
+All patients are tested upon admission with rapid antigen tests.
 We have implemented rigorous safety and cleaning protocols and procedures at all sites.

 The following safety guidelines are in place at our programs: